szmer/ActualScan/README.md

 docker-compose exec postgres psql -U teremin
 ```

+Note that `while True` loops in the website container generally produce an unending stream of
+transaction, so it may have to be restarted.

 ## Debugging Scrapy, Reddit scraper

 - change the call in scrapy_process.py, reddit_process.py to -L INFO or -L DEBUG